Jharkhand HC denied maintenance to wife in Amit Kumar Kachhap vs. Sangeeta Topp case

 Arrest In Family Dispute - Protection from Arrest in IPC 498a Vs CrPC 41A

 Arrest in dowry harassment cases and affect of complying the Section 41 of Code of Criminal Procedure (Cr.P.C.)
-Section 41 of Code of Criminal Procedure (Cr.P.C.) talks about provisions and power of police officers to arrest a person accused without a warrant.
-That police officer may arrest a person who is accused in a cognizable offense.
-Police officer may…
+By following the procedure as in Section 41a of CrPC may protect from arrest in 498a cases.
+Section 41 of Code of Criminal Procedure (Cr.P.C.) talks about provisions and power of police officers to arrest a person accused without a warrant….

 Read more →